not-fiore/ndim/README.md

+to understand better:

+- [ ] why store a raw pointer?
+- [ ] why strides? i know numpy does it that way but i feel like there are more idiomatic ways of doing it

 todo:

 - [ ] create and implement the `ArrayLike` trait
 - [ ] generally tidy up the public api (ie removing panics for results)
 - [ ] changing `NdArray` to just `Array`? the current name seems redundant with the const generic parameter
+- [ ] implement common traits from the standard library

 # NDim - Rust-based N-Dimensional Array Library